ROSEBURG TO COOS BAY RELAY

 1. Reminder this is an unsupported race.
 Pack all the essentials of food, water, first aid, and clothes for warm, cold, rain, and snow.
 Download the course maps ahead of time, and make sure you have a full tank of gas at the start of the race.

 2. Start times are based on the predicted times you provided.
-Please be at the start line at least 15 minutes early for final instructions.
+Please be at the start line at least 30 minutes early.
+We will have a short meeting 15 minutes early for final instructions.
+Runners, your start line is ADAPT in Roseburg.
+Walkers, you start at Laverne Park, Coquille (but really in the middle of the most beautiful no-where).

 3. Remember to download the map before leaving town.
 There is no service for most of the route.

-5. The first teams will finishing at the Coos History Museum at approximately 3:30 pm.
+5. The first teams will finish at the Coos History Museum at approximately 3:30 pm.
 The bulk of the teams should be arriving at the finish at approximately 4:30 pm.
-Awards will start at 5:15 pm and the finish line will start to pack up at approximately 6 pm.
+Awards will start at 5:15 pm and finish line teardown will begin at approximately 6 pm.

 6. IF for some reason, your team is not going to finish by 6:00 pm, please drive to the finish so you can get a beverage donated by 7-Devils and a burrito.
-Family and friends can purchase beverages.
-Burritos will be available for $16.
+Family and friends can purchase extra beverages.
 Yum!

 7. We will be having the Spirit Award again.
-Bring all the cowbells (and bubbles, and music, and markers . . .) and vote for the team with the most spirt.
+Yabadabado!
+Bring all the cowbells (and bubbles, and music, and markers . . .) and vote for the team with the most spirit.

 8. Lookingglass store will be opening early for us, we encourage the participants to swing in and support them.
 They will have the coffee on!
-Quaint and special, they enjoy watching the runners come through in the morning.
+Quaint and special, they enjoy watching the runners come through in the morning and their donation helps make this event possible.

-9. The Roto-Rooter teams of Roseburg and Coos Bay have been donating us port-a-potties all these years as well.
+10. The Roto-Rooter businesses of Roseburg and Coos Bay have donated port-a-potties all these years.
 This is a donation of significant value.
 The farmers appreciate us NOT using their fields for potty breaks.
+The woods are full of trees – but please make sure to stay at least 100 yards from streams.

-12. The finish line and post-race party space will again be at the Coos History Museum.
-At the finish line, you will be greeted by a finish line arch donated by First Community Credit Union and the team from Camp Millennium.
+13. The finish line and post-race party space will again be at the Coos History Museum.
+At the finish line, you will be greeted by a finish line arch donated by the team from Camp Millennium.
 They will trade your timing sheets for medals, meal, and beverage tickets.
 PLEASE REMEMBER to vote for the team with the most spirt – and bring all the cowbells to compete yourselves!

-13. Our other sponsors are Advanced Health, 7-Devils Brewery, Epuerto, Wild Coast Running Company, Campbell Global, and Farr’s Hardware.
+14. Our sponsors are Advanced Health, 7-Devils Brewery, Epuerto, Wild Coast Running Company, Roto Rooter, QEJA Socks, Lookingglass Store, and FARR’S Hardware.
 Buy local and thank them for their support!

 Race Description